pic pic

 Global Variables Inherit Their Global Type

-Type inference is restricted to local variables, with any global variable having its type inherited from the global scope.
-For instance, consider the following example.
+Type inference is restricted to local variable.
+Instead, any global variable inherits its type from the global scope.
+In the following examples, b and d are global variables.
+Consequently, the compiler defines b's type as Any and d as Number.

 a = 2